Ask a question

 Click here to access student polices and forms.

-When you study at Kaplan Professional, you pay as you go.
-So you only need to pay for the subjects you intend to study each study period.
+When you apply to study with Kaplan Professional, you pay for the subjects you’ve enrolled in for each study period.

-The fees listed below apply to all postgraduate subjects:
+The tuition fee listed below applies to all postgraduate subjects:

 Dedicated Student Support